 II.
-Legislative Follow-up
+Follow-up to the Report

 The Werner Report considered that the first stage could last three years and begin at the start of 1971.
 In March that year the Council adopted a Decision on the strengthening of co-operation between Central Banks, and a Resolution on the attainment of economic and monetary union by stages.
 That Resolution accepted the definition of the final objective that had been given in the Report, and the necessity for a broadly based package of measures to strengthen the co-ordination of economic policy-making.